A photo of a server rack with many servers.

 Service-oriented architectures (including microservice architectures) break a system into small cohesive modules, called services.
 Each service has well-defined functionality, performing one task or a few related tasks, such as the various services for behind an audiobook app shown in chapter Thinking like a Software Architect.
 Each service can be developed, deployed, and scaled largely independently, and typically each service manages its own data storage.

 Each service responds to requests, one request at a time.
-Systems using services make heavy use of remote procedure calls, sending arguments to the service over the network and receiving the answer back, often in JSON format or compressed in a schema-based encoding (see above).
+Systems using services make heavy use of remote procedure calls, sending arguments to the service over the network and receiving the answer back, often in JSON format or compressed in a schema-based encoding.
 In modern distributed systems, services are addressed by network addresses (URIs) and offer REST APIs.
 Scalability of a service is achieved by running multiple instances of the service, where requests are distributed by a load balancer to the various instances, often all managed by some cloud infrastructure.

 Services tend to be optimized for fast response times because other components calling the service are waiting for an immediate response.
 When a service becomes overloaded, it tends to drop requests or respond with long delays.
 Clients have to handle error cases that can arise with remote procedure calls, commonly with the help of remote-procedure-call libraries with features such as retrying requests if they do not receive a timely answer.